 When the friends and family of these foreigners came to visit from overseas, they would not leave before experiencing a Safari drive in Kenya’s plains.
 Naivasha quickly stood out, thanks to the Lords Delamare and Egerton.
 These two gentlemen owned vast tracts stretching from Njoro beyond Nakuru to Naivasha.
 The estates were endowed with wildlife, lakes, rivers and beautiful scenery.
 Let us see the ups and downs of a driving Safari.

-Driving safaris are excellent when you desire to experience the magnificence of Kenyan wildlife in their natural habitat at relatively close range without getting too fatigued.
+Driving safaris are excellent when you desire to experience the magnificence of Kenyan wildlife in their natural habitat at relatively close range without getting too exhausted.
 They are also convenient, especially if you have motion challenges.
 Since the whole experience occurs at the back of a Safari vehicle, you do not have to strain or miss out.
 They are a great way to get near the animals without endangering yourself.

 2. Aerial Safaris

 I think I do not want to die before experiencing this.
 Imagine being a few hundred feet above ground level, the whole world lying silently beneath you.
 You can see the terrain change from yellow grass to tall green trees then to big grey mountains up until your eyes hit the horizon.
 Giants like elephants and giraffes now appear like tiny creatures, and herds of wildebeest seem like ant armies.
 This is what aerial safaris are all about.
 Getting to soak in Kenya’s wild in an aeroplane or hot air balloon.
-These are especially common at the expansive Maasai Mara.
+These are especially common in the expansive Maasai Mara.
 Laikipia and Naivasha occasionally also offer aerial safaris.
 You can read more on when an aerial Safari makes more sense.

 No other Safari matches the views in an aerial Safari.
 You get to see Kenya from a different perspective, which makes you appreciate the country anew.
 I believe it is also enjoyable and refreshing.